XcooBee/bee-test-utility/README.md

 ### mail(template)
 You can attempt to send email to user.
 To do so you will need to know the XcooBee mail template reference and replacement values.
 More details for this in the future.

+### getFileType(filename)
+Returns type for the file that is being processed

+### getFileTags(filename)
+Returns tags for the file that is being processed

 ## The data object
 When your bee is invoked a certain set of data is made available to it via the `data` argument in your function definition [flight(services, **data**, callback)].
 This allows basic information to flow to the bee for processing and it has several subkeys.
 All subkeys are optional.